antoinewaugh/aunit/README.md

     * //@Depends
     * //@Test           (multiple permitted)
-    * //@Initialise
+    * //@Initialise     (optional)
-    * //@Setup
+    * //@Setup          (optional)
-    * //@Teardown
+    * //@Teardown       (optional)

-The current version of aunit requires all annotations exist in a *TestEvent* file for it to be considered valid.
+NB: If a //Test annotation is identified and no corresponding //@Depends a warning is output to the console, and the TestEvent is not considered valid.

 ## //@Depends